Cycling-Ganna takes time trial to win Vuelta stage 10 | Sports-Games

 Ganna (Ineos Grenadiers) put down an early marker, but even the Italian knew it would all come down to the final riders out on the course, those at the top of the General Classification.
 "At the moment I'm happy, obviously.
 We'll wait for the end when the big riders come," Ganna said at the end of his ride.

-Filippo Ganna won stage 10 of the Vuelta a Espana on Tuesday, a 25.8 kilometre individual time trial in Valladolid, finishing 16 seconds ahead of Remco Evenepoel.
-Ganna (Ineos Grenadiers) put down an early marker, but even the Italian knew it would all come down to the final riders out on the course, those at the top of the General Classification.

-"At the moment I'm happy, obviously.
-We'll wait for the end when the big riders come," Ganna said at the end of his ride.
 Evenepoel's second place sees the defending champion move into third place and gain over one minute on overall leader Sepp Kuss.
+Kuss went into today's stage with a 43 second lead over Marc Soler, with Evenepoel in fourth place more than two minutes adrift.

+The time trial was always going to see Evenepoel, wearing the rainbow jersey after winning the world road time trial in August, make a claim for the leader's red jersey.
+More important than beating Ganna, was taking as much time as possible from Kuss.
+The American put in a great effort to finish 13th in the stage and hold onto the red jersey.

+"Let's say that we have to be happy with the GC gaps I took today, and also coming quite closer to Sepp (Kuss) who did, actually, a super good time trial," Evenepoel said after the race.
+Ganna, runner up to Evenepoel in the world road time trial, and one of the favourite's for today's stage, posted an impressive time of 27 minutes and 39 seconds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)